 One day Kya chances across Tate, a friend of her long lost brother, who takes her under his wing and teaches her to read, opening up a whole new world for her.
 Years later, another young man from the town, Chase, is found dead at the bottom of an old fire tower, and suspicion immediately falls on “The Marsh Girl.”

 A touching tale, Delia Owens tells a emotional story of an outcast, who the townspeople rally against because she is ‘different’.
 This is a book to savor as Kya grows up amongst nature, surviving in her own way.
 The setting in the marsh comes alive as we befriend the birds, fish, and hunt for shells and mussels with Kya.
 She is a tragic figure, but she has an amazing inner strength about her.
 A truly memorable character.

 First Publication: 2009

 Wolf Hall provides an immersive experience into the 16th century court of Henry VIII.
 The plot involves the rise of Thomas Cromwell from humble beginnings to one of the most influential people in the realm.
-His character is articulated extremely vividly – ambitious, intelligent, flawed, at times ruthless.
+His character is articulated extremely vividly: ambitious, intelligent, flawed, and at times ruthless.
 Other deeply drawn characters include Cardinal Wolsey and Sir Thomas More.